 Hiking in Aspen is one of the most popular outdoor activities in the area, and enjoying a day hike is a great way to appreciate the natural beauty of the Rocky Mountains that surround our location in the Roaring Fork Valley.
 Our condominium hotel’s convenient location in downtown Aspen means hiking will be right out your front door on your next vacation.
 Explore some of our favorite trails below.

 Hiking options found just outside of downtown Aspen include the Rio Grande Trail, the Smuggler Loop, Ute Trail, and Sunnyside Trail.

-The Rio Grande Trail is an easy hike along the Roaring Fork River, and it is paved for the majority of its 43 miles.
+The Rio Grande Trail is an easy, undulating hike along the Roaring Fork River, and it is paved for the majority of its 43 miles.

-The Smuggler Loop is a popular hike that starts at the base of Smuggler Mountain and ends at the Hunter Creek Trailhead.
-It is a moderate hike that offers stunning views of the town of Aspen, the four ski areas, and the Roaring Fork Valley.
-The Ute Trail is a short and strenuous hike that winds partways up Aspen Mountain.
-Hikers can trek to the top of the Ute Trail for breathtaking views of Aspen, or continue up to the top of Aspen Mountain—whose summit registers at 11,212'—to enjoy a well deserved break and lunch at the Sundeck Restaurant.
+- The Smuggler Loop is a popular hike that starts at the base of Smuggler Mountain and ends at the Hunter Creek Trailhead.
+It is a moderate uphill hike that offers beautiful views of the town of Aspen, the four ski areas, and the Roaring Fork Valley.
+Easy access is one of the many reasons Smuggler is popular with locals and visitors alike.
+Learn more about the Smuggler trail network.

-For additional information on any of these Aspen area hikes, Aspen Square guests can call the Aspen Square Condominium Hotel concierge at (800) 862-7736 ext.
+For additional information on any of these Aspen area hikes, Aspen Square guests can call the Aspen Square Condominium Hotel concierge at (866) 285-7876 ext.
 3515, or email them at firstname.lastname@example.org.
 Non-guests can contact the Aspen Chamber Resort Association by calling (970) 925-1940.